samrickman/shinyCare/include.md

 In the table. the 17.9bn figure is the total of all the values in the table and is shown on the bottom-right.
 Data in this table can be exported with the button below the table.

-## How is spending per person calculated?
+## How is spending per 100k calculated?

-England local authorities have populations which differ from 2000 people (Isles of Sicilly) to 1.5m people (Essex).
+England local authorities have populations which differ from 2000 people (Isles of Sicilly) to 1.5m people (Essex) which makes comparisons on the basis of total spending difficult.

-This makes comparing total spending across local authorities misleading.
+I divided the total spending by the last known population estimates per local authority [ONS 2011 census data]( https://www.ons.gov.uk/file?uri=/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/2011censuspopulationestimatesbyfiveyearagebandsandhouseholdestimatesforlocalauthoritiesintheunitedkingdom/r12ukrttablep04ukv2_tcm77-304141.xls) to create a spending per 100k population estimate.

-To remedy this, I divided the total spending by the last known population estimates per local authority [ONS 2011 census data]( https://www.ons.gov.uk/file?uri=/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/2011censuspopulationestimatesbyfiveyearagebandsandhouseholdestimatesforlocalauthoritiesintheunitedkingdom/r12ukrttablep04ukv2_tcm77-304141.xls) to create a (very rough) spending per person estimate.
+I have since discovered that ONS produces a yearly estimate for UK population by local authority so I may update it with more recent population figures at some point.

-Each point on the plot represents one local authority.
+Each point on the plot represents one local authority Gross Current Expenditure entry.

 ## Note on reproducibility